COVID-19: What you need to know

 Brain tumor, breast cancer, colon cancer, congenital heart disease, heart arrhythmia.
 See more conditions.

 Mayo Clinic offers appointments in Arizona, Florida and Minnesota and at Mayo Clinic Health System locations.

 Our general interest e-newsletter keeps you up to date on a wide variety of health topics.

-In an autosomal recessive disorder, the mutated recessive gene is located on one of the nonsex chromosomes (autosomes).
+In an autosomal recessive disorder, the abnormal (mutated) recessive gene is located on one of the nonsex chromosomes (autosomes).
 To inherit an autosomal recessive disorder — such as cystic fibrosis, sickle cell anemia or phenylketonuria (PKU) — both parents must be carriers.
-The child inherits two copies of the mutated gene — one from each parent.
+The child inherits two copies of the abnormal gene — one from each parent.

-A carrier is an unaffected individual who has one copy of the mutated gene and the other copy is normal.
-Two carriers have a 25 percent chance of having an unaffected child with two normal copies of a gene (left), a 50 percent chance of having an unaffected child who also is a carrier (middle), and a 25 percent chance of having an affected child with two mutations (right) with every pregnancy.
+A carrier is an unaffected individual who has one copy of the abnormal gene and the other copy is normal.
+With each pregnancy, two carriers have a 25% chance of having an unaffected child with two normal copies of a gene (left), a 50% chance of having an unaffected child who also is a carrier (middle), and a 25% chance of having an affected child with two abnormal copies of the gene (right).

 Check out these best-sellers and special offers on books and newsletters from Mayo Clinic.

 Mayo Clinic is a nonprofit organization and proceeds from Web advertising help support our mission.
 Mayo Clinic does not endorse any of the third party products and services advertised.

 A single copy of these materials may be reprinted for noncommercial personal use only.
 "Mayo," "Mayo Clinic," "MayoClinic.org," "Mayo Clinic Healthy Living," and the triple-shield Mayo Clinic logo are trademarks of Mayo Foundation for Medical Education and Research.